2018 United States Senate elections: Post-election changes

 One Republican resigned before the start of the 116th Congress on December 31, 2018, and another Republican resigned during the 116th Congress for health reasons.
 Initially, all were replaced by Republican appointees.
+In Arizona, a 2020 special election was held prior to the 2022 Senate elections for the remainder of the Class 3 term, where Democrat Mark Kelly won the special election to succeed Republican appointee Martha McSally, who lost election to finish the term.